unknownv2/CoreHook/README.md

 }
 ```

 Set the environment variables for the `x86` and `x64` applications to the directory of the runtime configuration file.
 This allows you to have different configuration files for the runtime for `32-bit` and `64-bit` applications.

-For example (validate the paths if you have another installation directory or drive):
+For example (if you saved the file another installation directory or drive, make sure to use that path):

  * Set `CORE_ROOT_32` to `C:\CoreHook` for `32-bit` applications.